xerolinux/XeroHub/content/news/help-needed/index.md

 ![Image](https://i.imgur.com/Ho4o9GK.png)

-I know of many other services out there, I just don't know which offers the most gains when it comes to such things.
-If we choose another service than the one I have already chosen, mayeb we can set it up together. let's do it step-by-step.
+I know of many other services out there, I just don't know which one offers the most value when it comes to such things.
+If we choose another one, maybe we can set it up together. let's do it step-by-step.
 I already have so many things I am working on right now lol.

 ### Compensation